 The Onslow County Schools Preschool program serves children with disabilities.
-A child must be evaluated and meet the North Carolina Policies and Procedures for Exceptional Children to qualify as a child with special needs.

-Services may include speech and language therapy, occupational therapy (fine motor) or more specialized educational services as determined by the Individual Educational Program (IEP).
+A child must be evaluated and meet the North Carolina Policies and Procedures for Exceptional Children to qualify for an Individual Education Program (IEP).
+IEP Services may include speech and language therapy, occupational therapy (fine motor) or more specialized educational services as determined by the IEP team.

 Cultural Diversity